cfarkas/SARS-CoV-2-freebayes/README.md

 ### Execution

 As an example for merged.GISAID.fasta.gz (containing worldwide GISAID genomes until August 03, 2020) we can obtain aggregated variants from merged.GISAID.fasta.gz FASTA dataset.
-Assuming binaries are in ```/usr/local/bin``` and users previously run ```samtools faidx covid19-refseq.fasta```:
+Assuming binaries are in ```/usr/local/bin``` and users previously did ```samtools faidx covid19-refseq.fasta```:

 ```
 # In a given folder, download merged.GISAID.fasta.gz and decompress.